Social Tech Trust

 Seed Round in 2020

-LettUs Grow is a company based in Bristol, United Kingdom, that specializes in aeroponic irrigation and control technology aimed at enhancing the efficiency and sustainability of indoor farming.
-Founded in 2015, the company develops modular aeroponic systems that allow plants to grow without soil, using a fine mist for watering and LED lighting to facilitate photosynthesis.
-Their technology is designed to be nozzle-free and easy to clean, promoting automation and minimizing the need for pesticides.
-Additionally, LettUs Grow offers farm management software and data services that optimize agricultural practices, helping to reduce labor costs and improve growing conditions for various plant species.
-By focusing on innovation in farming, LettUs Grow aims to lower the environmental impact of agriculture and support sustainable business practices in the industry.
+LettUs Grow Ltd. is a company based in Bristol, United Kingdom, founded in 2015, that specializes in aeroponic irrigation and control technology for indoor farming.
+The company develops innovative systems that enable plants to grow without soil, using a fine mist for watering and LED lighting for photosynthesis.
+Their modular, nozzle-free aeroponic hardware is designed to be easy to clean and fully automatable, which reduces the reliance on pesticides and minimizes operational costs.
+In addition to hardware, LettUs Grow provides software and data services that optimize farming practices, enhancing efficiency and sustainability while lowering the environmental impact of agriculture.
+The company is committed to transforming farming through technology, aiming to create a more sustainable and efficient agricultural industry.

 Hello Lamp Post